Islamic State says it has full control of Syria's Palmyra

 “ISIL (Islamic State) has reportedly been carrying out door-to-door searches in the city, looking for people affiliated with the government,” Shamdasani said.
 “At least 14 civilians are reported to have been executed by ISIL in Palmyra this week.”

-The ultra-hardline group has destroyed antiquities in Iraq and there are fears it might now devastate Palmyra, home to renowned Roman-era ruins including well-preserved temples, colonnades and a theater.
+The ultra-hardline group has destroyed antiquities in Iraq and there are fears it might now devastate Palmyra, home to renowned Roman-era ruins including well-preserved temples, colonnades and a theatre.

 The U.N. cultural agency, UNESCO, describes the site as a historical crossroads between the Roman Empire, India, China and ancient Persia and a testament to the world’s diverse heritage.

-“We may have different beliefs ... different views, but we have to protect such incredible vestiges of human history,” UNESCO’s director general, Irina Bokova, told Reuters Television.
+“We may have different beliefs ... different views, but we have to protect such incredible vestiges of human history,” UNESCO Director General Irina Bokova told Reuters Television.

-Syria’s antiquities chief, Maamoun Abdulkarim, told Reuters: “This is the fall of a civilization. ...
-Human, civilized society has lost the battle against barbarism.”
+Syria’s antiquities chief, Maamoun Abdulkarim, told Reuters: “This is the fall of a civilisation. ...
+Human, civilised society has lost the battle against barbarism.”

-Al-Azhar, the center of Islamic learning in Egypt, urged the world to protect Palmyra, saying the destruction of cultural heritage was forbidden by Islam.
+Al-Azhar, the centre of Islamic learning in Egypt, urged the world to protect Palmyra, saying the destruction of cultural heritage was forbidden by Islam.

 Rami Abdulrahman, founder of the Syrian Observatory for Human Rights, said Islamic State fighters had entered the ancient sites by early on Thursday but there were no immediate reports of destruction.